-The allocation of parental responsibilities, otherwise referred to as a custody arrangement, determines who is responsible for the caretaking functions of a child(s).
+The allocation of parental responsibilities, often referred to as "child custody", legally determines which caretaker(s) is responsible for the caretaking functions of a child(s).
 A custody arrangement becomes legally binding through a parenting plan that is approved and ordered by a judge in court.

 Oftentimes, only one caretaker is given primary custody of the child.
 The parent with primary responsibility for their child is called the custodial parent.
 The parent that has not been given primary custody is the child's non-custodial parent.

 Alternatively, both of the child's parents can be given joint-custody.

 One does NOT have to be paying child support in order to get custody of a child

 A parenting plan can be changed (modified), but generally only within TWO (2) YEARS of its being ordered